Skip to main content

 Figure 2.6.10 Serpentinite Outcrops

-This image is a statewide geologic map of California that emphasizes the spatial distribution of serpentinite, California's state rock.
-The serpentinite outcrops are marked in purple.
-The entire state of California is shown with clear coastal boundaries and fault traces.
+This geologic map of California emphasizes the spatial distribution of serpentinite, California's state rock.
+The entire state is shown with clear coastal boundaries and fault traces.
+The serpentinite outcrops (~245–65 Ma) appear as small purple patches.
+They are especially concentrated along the Coast Ranges, Klamath Mountains, and parts of the Sierra Nevada foothills.